godotengine/godot-docs/classes/class_regex.rst

 Class for finding text patterns in a string using regular expressions.
 It can not perform replacements.
 Regular expressions are a way to define patterns of text to be searched.
 Details on writing patterns are too long to explain here but the Internet is full of tutorials and detailed explanations.

-Once created, the RegEx object needs to be compiled with the pattern before it can be used.
-The pattern must be escaped first for gdscript before it is escaped for the expression.
+Once created, the RegEx object needs to be compiled with the search pattern before it can be used.
+The search pattern must be escaped first for gdscript before it is escaped for the expression.
 For example:

 ``var exp = RegEx.new()``